 Also, have a look at Investment Banking Exit Opportunities

-- After discussing the whole thing, we have one merit and one demerit of working in investment banking industry in Saudi Arabia.
+- After discussing the whole thing, we have one merit and one demerit of working in the investment banking industry in Saudi Arabia.

 - The advantage is working fewer hours and earning much more in tax-free income.

-- The disadvantage, on the other hand, is if you continue to work fewer hours, you won’t be having that drive in future to work 100+ hours if required.
+- The disadvantage, on the other hand, is if you continue to work fewer hours, you won’t be having that drive in the future to work 100+ hours if required.